‘Teen Mom 2’ Reunion: Kailyn’s Custody Bombshell, Plus Chelsea Left All Alone

 According to The Hollywood Gossip, Torres explained that their move to Delaware should grant them an opportunity to spend more time with Isaac.
 Lowry started to cry after the revelation hit home and admitted that she was threatened by the request.
 She also stated that she was “very pissed off” by the idea of sharing Isaac with his real father, especially given her current drama with Marroquin.

 While it was difficult watching Lowry confront two of her former lovers, Chelsea Houska had problems getting anyone to come on stage with her.
 Houska’s current husband, Cole DeBoer refused to come out and her daughter’s baby daddy, Adam Lind, never showed up for production.
-Of course, Lind has been a huge disappointment all season long so his absence on the Teen Mom 2 reunion wasn’t all that surprising.
+Of course, Lind has been a huge disappointment all season long, so his absence on the Teen Mom 2 reunion wasn’t all that surprising.

 To make the situation worse, Dr. Drew questioned Houska about her exes and why they didn’t feel the need to support her.
 Houska admitted that she didn’t know how her daughter, Aubree, felt about Lind’s absence but said she was likely disappointed.
 Fortunately, DeBoer was on hand backstage to help comfort the little one.